Legal-NLP-EkStep/legal_NER/representative_judgments_sample/README.md

 | **Tripura High Court**                    | 0         | 0                | 0            | 0             | 0                     | 2                 | 0                 | 0       | 2         |
 | **Custom, Excise & Service Tax Tribunal** | 0         | 0                | 0            | 0             | 0                     | 0                 | 0                 | 1       | 1         |

-The data during 1950 to 2017 can be found [here](https://storage.googleapis.com/indianlegalbert/OPEN_SOURCED_FILES/Representative_Judgements_Sample/representative_judgement_sample.csv).
-It has IndianKanoon URL and full text of the judgment.